eth-sri/Nice2Predict/README.md

 > bin/training/train -training_method pl

-you can control the pseudolikelihood specific beam size with the ""-beam_size"" parameter.
+you can control the pseudolikelihood specific beam size with the `-beam_size` parameter which is different from the beam size used during MAP Inference.

 ### Factors